What is the Difference Between a Copywriter and a Content Writer?

 However, a great copywriter will never twiddle their thumbs, feeling bored.
 If they are between projects, they make up a project.
 Or, in many cases of freelance copywriting friends, they have convinced so many clients to work with them that they have to sub-contract some of their work out!

-If you have a new marketing campaign coming up or a telesales campaign, you will want a copywriter.
+If you have a new marketing campaign or a telesales campaign, you will want a copywriter.
 They will help with the words for the ads or scripts for the telesales people.
 They will write a series of emails that you can template and send out to prospective clients in cycles.

 They will write a one-page landing page for your online campaign, driving prospects to click that CTA button and sign up for your membership or new exciting deal.